pmjones/AutoShell/CONTRIBUTING.md

 We are happy to review any contributions you want to make.

-The time between submitting a contribution and its review may be extensive; do not be discouraged if there is not immediate feedback.
+The time between submitting a contribution and its review may be extensive; do not be discouraged if there is no immediate feedback.

 Thanks!